syncfusion-content/windowsforms-docs/WindowsForms/Grid/How-To/Cell-Types/How-to-Create-a-Cell-that-contains-Hypertext-Link-along-with-Different-Formatted-Texts.md

 ---
 layout: post
-title: How-to-Create-a-Cell-that-contains-Hypertext-Link- | Windows Forms | Syncfusion
+title: Cell Types in GridControl
 description: how to create a cell that contains hypertext link along with different formatted texts
 platform: windowsforms
 control: Grid